Juan Castillo (footballer, born 2000): Chelsea

 In his first season, Castillo helped Chelsea U18 win the Professional Development League and was a member of their FA Youth Cup-winning side.
 He repeated that double in 2017–18, as well as playing regularly in Chelsea U19's 2017–18 UEFA Youth League campaign.
 He scored twice in a 4–2 win against Atlético Madrid in the group stage, converted his kick in the penalty shoot-out by which they beat Porto U19 in the semi-final, and played at left wing-back in the final, a 3–0 defeat to Barcelona.
 He again played regularly and scored twice in the 2018–19 edition: his goal against Montpellier helped Chelsea reach the quarter-final.
 Facing Porto in the final, he crossed for Daishawn Redan's header that tied the scores soon after half-time, and according to the football.london website, "showed a lot of energy and was probably the most threatening player for Chelsea" in the second half, but they lost 3–1.

 Promoted to the under-23 team, Castillo made his debut in open-age football in August 2017, as a 74th-minute replacement for Cole Dasilva in the 2017–18 EFL Trophy against Plymouth Argyle, who won the match on penalties.
 He appeared twice more in that season's competition, scored his first goal in the quarter-final against Oxford United, and made four appearances in the 2018–19 edition, scoring once.

 Castillo had signed his first professional contract with Chelsea on his 17th birthday, and ahead of the 2019–20 season, he signed for a further three years.

+On 16 June 2023, Chelsea announced that Castillo would leave the club when his contract expired at the end of June.